mimbrero/daikon_modified/README.md

 # Invariants
 ## Suppressed invariants
-Invariants can be suppressed by commenting its corresponding line in the setup_proto_invs function of the Daikon.java file.
+Invariants can be suppressed by commenting their corresponding line in the setup_proto_invs function of the Daikon.java file.
 The following invariants have been suppressed:

 - IntNonEqual